dmytro-tretiakov/nvidia-business-analysis/README.md

 2. **Market Analysis**
 3. **Social Media Sentiment Analysis**

-Throughout this project, I was responsible for the **Stock price Trend and Year over Year Growth analysis** section.
+Throughout this project, I was responsible for the **Stock price Trend and Year over Year Growth** section.
 I developed an automated data pipeline and conducted a time-series analysis in Databricks to track NVIDIA’s stock price trends across weekly, monthly, and yearly intervals and analyze stock price year-over-year growth.

 ## How to View
 The report is available as an interactive HTML file.